-- In a small saucepan melt the butter with the chopped rosemary, garlic, salt and pepper.
+- In a small saucepan melt the butter with the chopped rosemary, garlic, salt, and pepper.

-- Cooking time will vary according to size of roast and you rotisserie.
+- Cooking time will vary according to the size of the roast and your rotisserie.
 Cook per instructions for your rotisserie.
 You usually cook it so many minutes per pound.
 Each rotisserie is differnet.

-- Let rest 10 - 15 minutes prior to carving.
+- Let rest 15 minutes prior to carving.